howtographql/howtographql/content/frontend/react-apollo/3-mutations-creating-links.md

 In this section, you'll learn how you can send mutations with Apollo.
 It's actually not that different from sending queries and follows the same three steps that were mentioned before, with a minor (but logical) difference in the third step:

-1. write the mutation as a Javascript constant using the `gql` parser function
+1. write the mutation as a JavaScript constant using the `gql` parser function
 1. use the `graphql` container to wrap your component with the mutation
 1. use the mutation function that gets injected into the component's props